 Your biggest competitor is actually inside your own head.
-If you’re feeling negative or lacking confidence then it’s quite likely you’ll keep bumbling along the same as before.
+The best and fastest way to launch your photography business is to address any underlying hangups you have.
+For example, if you’re feeling negative, or afraid, or lacking confidence then it’s likely you’ll keep bumbling along the same as before.

 I used to have a whole host of doubts and hang-ups.
 I resisted almost every tip I’m about to share in this post, so I know how many of you feel.

 Check out our free e-book called ‘The 12 revelations that will transform your photography business’ as it will help defrag your brain if you’re resistant to change.Your biggest competitor is inside your own head Click To Tweet

 2. Show your portrait clients their photographs in person

 This was the best thing I ever did for my business.

 I used to burn CDs and do online sales too.
 The moment I swapped to in-person sales I tripled my average order value.